 If you're up for a quick walk to some secluded waterfalls with a bonus chance of spotting a wild platypus, then put this one in your Cairns waterfall-chasing day trips!

 The next two waterfalls run on "The Millstream", a watercourse carved through ancient lava flows.
-Big Millstream Falls was in my opinion one of the most underrated waterfalls near Cairns and actually holds the title of "Australia's Widest Single-Drop Waterfall".
+Big Millstream Falls was, in my opinion, one of the most underrated waterfalls near Cairns and actually holds the title of "Australia's Widest Single-Drop Waterfall" according to the team at Queensland Parks.

 Access to the waterfall is on a short, sealed track leading to a lookout point above the falls.
-Unfortunately, there is no access to the base of the falls, which means although it looks perfect for swimming, you can't actually do. so.
+Unfortunately, there is no access to the base of the falls, which means although it looks perfect for swimming, you can't actually do so.
+However, I enjoyed a great view from the short lookout point above the falls.

 Read More: Big Millstream & Little Millstream Falls